Table of Contents Chip Implant Guide

 Is NFC enabled?
 Does the energy-saving mode hinder the NFC function?
-Have you replaced the battery with a replica or from a third-party manufacturer?
-Have you had the chip implant implanted in an unusual location?
+Did you replace the battery with a replica or from a third-party manufacturer?
+Have you had the chip implant placed in an unusual location?
 Has the chip implant been locked or password protected by the encryption function?
 Was the procedure performed less than 3 days ago?
-Please contact us if you have answered all questions in the negative – we are sure that we will find a solution.
+Please contact us if you have any questions in the negative – we are sure we will find a solution.
 It is extremely unlikely that a malfunction of the chip implant will lead to a health hazard.
 However, if the malfunction is caused by a serious accident, the cylinder may have been damaged.
-To the best of our knowledge, this has never happened before, but in this case it is necessary to act quickly and consult a doctor immediately.
+To the best of our knowledge, this has never happened before, but in this case, urgency is required and a doctor should be consulted immediately.

 The chip implant has slipped.

 Is NFC enabled?
 Does the energy-saving mode hinder the NFC function?
-Have you replaced the battery with a replica or from a third-party manufacturer?
-Have you had the chip implant implanted in an unusual location?
+Did you replace the battery with a replica or from a third-party manufacturer?
+Have you had the chip implant placed in an unusual location?
 Has the chip implant been locked or password protected by the encryption function?
 Was the procedure performed less than 3 days ago?
-Please contact us if you have answered all questions in the negative – we are sure that we will find a solution.
+Please contact us if you have any questions in the negative – we are sure we will find a solution.
 It is extremely unlikely that a malfunction of the implant will lead to a health hazard.
 However, if the malfunction is caused by a serious accident, the cylinder may have been damaged.
-To the best of our knowledge, this has never happened before, but in that case urgency is required and a doctor should be consulted immediately.
+To the best of our knowledge, this has never happened before, but in this case, urgency is required and a doctor should be consulted immediately.

 The UID of the chip implant

 Basically, you have two main functions at your disposal.
-One is the use of the UID and the other is the data memory, which can be written to according to your wishes using a smartphone or NFC writer.
+On the one hand, the use of the UID and, on the other hand, the data memory that can be written to according to your wishes using a smartphone or NFC writer.
 The UID as explained above is a fixed serial number with which you can identify yourself.
-This opens up several possible applications for you.
-There are many more electronic identification procedures in everyday life that are based on a UID than you might think.
-It is not uncommon to already accomplish this using MIFARE® transponder cards or tags, which are nothing more than your UID on your NFC implant.
-In many cases it is possible to replace or add the already stored UID in access systems as it would be the case if e.g. a transponder card or coin is lost or an additional user is to be added.
+This opens up several application possibilities for you.
+There are many more electronic identification procedures in everyday life that are based on a UID than one might think.
+It is not uncommon for this to be accomplished using MIFARE® transponder cards or tags, which are nothing more than your UID on your NFC implant.
+In many cases, it is possible to replace or add to the already stored UID in access systems as would be the case if, for example, a transponder card or coin is lost or an additional user is to be added.

-Electronic locking cylinder • HID PC Login • Access controls Elevators • Cabinet systems • Membership cards • Tickets
+Electronic locking cylinders – HID PC Login – Access controls Elevators – Locker systems – Membership cards – Tickets

-NFC Relais • Elevators • Electronic time stamps • Turnstiles Service badges • Parking garages • Gyms and many more…
+NFC relays – Elevators – Electronic time stamps – Turnstiles Service badges – Parking garages – Gyms and many more.

 Data sets of the NFC implant

-The rest of the chipset is freely available to you.
-You can write to it, delete it, format it and read it.
+The rest of the chipset is freely available.
+You can write to it, erase it, format it and read it.
 Various apps are available for this purpose.
-We recommend the app NFC Tools because it is free of charge, has a user-friendly structure, and offers many features that are otherwise only available in paid apps.
+We recommend the app NFC Tools, as it is free of charge, has a user-friendly structure and offers many features that are otherwise only available with paid apps.
 If you have already familiarized yourself with the “Describe Chip Implant” subsection of the guide, you have probably already tried out some of the app’s functions.
-If you are having trouble using the app, we have created a short video tutorial for you on how to create records and describe them to the implant.
-To do this, simply scan the QR code.
-Data sets or executions can always be recognized in the sectors by an input command such as “vcard”.
-If the NFC implant is now scanned by a smartphone, regardless of whether the NFC Tools app is installed, the smartphone recognizes this command and then opens the “vcard”, i.e. contact data stored on the implant, as in this example.
-If you use multiple data sets, the data set that was described first is always executed.
+If difficulties arise to use the app, we have created a small video tutorial for you on how to create records and describe them to the implant.
+To do so, simply scan the QR code.
+Data sets or executions can always be recognized in the sectors by an input command such as. e.g. “vcard”.
+If the NFC implant is now scanned by a smartphone, regardless of whether the NFC Tools app is installed, the smartphone recognizes this command and then opens as in this example. the “vcard” i.e. contact data stored on the implant.
+If more than one data set is used, the data set that was written to first is always executed.
 If you want to use more functions at the same time, it makes sense to use “conditions” and “OR” functions with the Pro version.